DS2L/Proof-of-Phishing-Smart-Contracts/README.md

 # Overview

-This repository contains transaction-history snapshots for **phishing contracts** that were observed performing **simulation-transaction attacks**.
+This repository contains verification snapshots for **phishing contracts** that were observed performing **simulation-transaction attacks**.
 Each phishing contract has its own folder under `MAINNET_unflagged_GAS/`, named exactly by the contract address.
 Inside each contract folder there is a `tx_history` file which documents representative transaction traces (two example traces per file).

 ---